 What is this rule about?

-This rulemaking will change the rules for fishing seasons on Minnesota's border waters with South Dakota.
+This rulemaking will change the rules for fishing seasons on Minnesota’s border waters with Wisconsin.

 What will this rulemaking will do?

-The DNR is using an expedited rulemaking procedure to make these changes effective by March 1, 2019, in time for printing of the 2019 fishing regulation booklets and to coincide with South Dakota's regulation change.
+The DNR is using an expedited rulemaking procedure to make these changes effective by March 1, 2020, to coincide with Wisconsin’s similar regulation change.

 Who might be affected by these rule changes?

 - Officials in bordering states

 Where do I send my comments?